markup-theme/markup-theme/markup_theme/source/tutorials.rst

 They are located at the top of the CSS file.
 The reason why this is done is to be able to apply a preferred color to code line highlights and to prevent the default grey background for code blocks from appearing in situations where code blocks appear inside admonitions, by changing it to white.

 It's a somewhat clumsy workaround, but figuring out how to override two specific CSS settings in Pygments was harder and (at this time) seems impossible.
-If you don't want to use a local copy of pygments.css, just remove it from the |theme| theme.
+If you don't want to use a local copy of pygments.css, just remove it from |theme|.
 The default yellow highlight is probably fine and the instance of code blocks appearing inside admonitions should be uncommon.
 If you want to keep it, you may need to grab an updated copy of pygments.css and re-do these two changes when Pygments itself is upgraded.

 .. _tutorials-navigation-icons: